 Indoor mold should be cleaned as soon as it’s detected.
 To properly clean mold, mix about one cup of bleach (or detergent) with a gallon of water, then scrub until all surface mold is removed.

-Nighttime Allergy Tips for Mold
+Nighttime and Morning Allergy Tips for Mold

-• Use dehumidifiers in these rooms to keep too much moisture from forming.
+• Use dehumidifiers in these rooms to keep too much moisture from forming

 • Make sure your home doesn’t have any pipes or roof seals with leaks.
-If you spot these, get them repaired.
+If you spot these, get them repaired

 Cockroaches